microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge01.md

 ### C-CDA ingest and convert
 - Auto-generate simulated patient data in C-CDA format using **[SyntheaTM Patient Generator](https://github.com/synthetichealth/synthea#syntheatm-patient-generator)**.
 - Deploy **[FHIR Converter to Azure](https://github.com/microsoft/FHIR-Converter#deploying-the-fhir-converter)** using the **[Quickstart template](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent)** to expose the C-CDA Conversion service at `https://<SERVICE_NAME>.azurewebsites.net/api/convert/cda/ccd.hbs`.
-- Deploy a logic app based workflow to perform the conversion from Synthea generated C-CDA XML to FHIR bundle JSON and load the resulting FHIR JSON into FHIR server.
-You will call FHIR Convert API for C-CDA template and ingest resulted FHIR Bundle JSON into FHIR Server.
+- Deploy a logic app based workflow to perform the conversion from Synthea generated C-CDA XML to FHIR bundle JSON and load the resulting FHIR bundle into FHIR server.
+You will call FHIR Convert API for C-CDA template and ingest resulted FHIR Bundle into FHIR Server.
     - Create a new Logic App that is triggered whenever a new blob is added or modified.
     - Get BLOB content for the HTTP Request body of FHIR Convert API call.
     - Get HTTP Response body and import the resulted FHIR bundle into FHIR Server.